Ollynov/ninjax/README.md

 The fact that setting up a 'boilerplate' app is still an issue:

+## What is the mission of NinjaX?

+Allowing developers to both learn faster, and code more efficiently; ultimately leading to a greater growth of apps that make the world a better place.

 ## What are the requirements for a Starter Pack?